SergiyShvets/Task2-Structures-/README.md

 Task 2

-Skip to end of metadata

-Created by Andriy Korkuna  3 minutes ago

-Go to start of metadata

 As a developer

 I want to have a class that can store single values of C++ fundamental type (except void and std::nullptr_t) and a function/method